Johannes Stadius

 Did You Know?

-- 01.His birth name Jan Van Ostaeyen was Latinized to Johannes Stadius following academic convention of the time
+- 01.His birth name Jan Van Ostaeyen was Latinized to Johannes Stadius following scholarly convention of the time